eva003n/Airwave-airtime/README.md

 This will serve as a virtual wallet but its purposes are the same as a physical wallet where we can perform debit and credit This virtual wallert serves as a value manager, a quick lock up of money balance but in order to manage this balances we need some kind of source of truth like a virtual ledger that keeeps track of all the transactions in the system eg waller recharge/topups airtime purchase, wallet widthdraws and wallet holds that where the transactions management component comes in

+#### Functions the wallet will enable
+1. Enable getting the current wallet balance
+2. Notify users when a wallet balace ranges btw a certain upper threshold and lower threshold
+3. Enable adding a payment method eg bank transfer, card payment
+4. Auto-recharge a certain amount when wallet balance goes below certain amount(payment api)

 ### Transaction management component

 Thsi serves as the source of truth